Cellular structures using $\textbf{U}_q$-tilting modules: Abstract

 \section{Abstract}

 We use the theory of $\Uq$-tilting modules to construct cellular bases for centralizer algebras.
-Our methods are quite general and work for any quantum group $\Uq$ attached to a Cartan matrix and include the non semi-simple cases for $q$ being a root of unity and ground fields of positive characteristic.
-Our approach also generalize to certain categories containing infinite-dimensional modules.
-As an application, we recover several known cellular structures (which all fit into our general set-up) as we illustrate in a list of examples.
+Our methods are quite general and work for any quantum group $\Uq$ attached to a Cartan matrix and include the non-semisimple cases for $q$ being a root of unity and ground fields of positive characteristic.
+Our approach also generalizes to certain categories containing infinite-dimensional modules.
+As applications, we give a new semisimplicty criterion for centralizer algebras, and recover the cellularity of several known algebras (with partially new cellular bases) which all fit into our general setup.